annadruzhinina/Trivia-Game-UI/README.md

 # Future Features:

-1. Make this app a team game;
+1. 1.
+Make this app a team game as well;
 2. Add timer;
 3. If the player selects the correct answer, show a screen congratulating them for choosing the right option.
 After a few seconds, display the next question -- do this without user input;
-4. Display competition page where users can see:
+4. Display page where users can see:

-- a bunch of teams or just individual score;
+- the teams or individual score depends which tipe of game was selected at the begining;
-- the time that each team spent on the game;
+- the time that each team(user) spent on the game;
-- correct and incorrect answers by team;
+- correct and incorrect answers by team(user);

 5. Calculate the winning score using each team's total score and time spent.